RonPieket/BinaryRelations/README.md

 The API
 -------

 The library is located in the BinaryRelations directory.
-It consists of three C++ header files: OneToOne.h, OneToMany.h, and ManyToMany.h.
-There are no dependencies between these files, so you can `#include` any combination.
-A fourth header file SortedVector.h is used by all other .h files.
+It consists of a single C++ header file.
+There are three class templates that you need to know of.
+The classes are: OneToMany, ManyToMany, and OneToOne.

-Each binary relation type is a template, with type arguments `LeftType` and `RightType`.
-Both types need to be small, hashable, and immutable.
-I recommend that you only use simple types, such as `int` and `enum`, and possibly `std::string`.
+Each binary relation type is a template, with type arguments `LeftType` and `RightType`. **Both types need to be small, hashable, and immutable.** I recommend that you only use simple types, such as `int` and `enum`, and possibly `std::string`.

 This is the entire OneToMany API: